-HUD has created a new standard for the evaluation of larger-scale infrastructure projects by introducing the concept of Covered Projects.
+HUD has created a new-standard for the evaluation of larger-scale infrastructure projects by introducing the concept of Covered Projects.
+The requirements and procedures -for these type of infrastructure projects- are discussed in detail in Section Covered Projects in the Action Plan.
 A Covered Project is defined as an infrastructure project having a total project cost of \$100 million or more, with at least \$50 million of CDBG funds (regardless of source (CDBG-DR, CDBG-National Disaster Resilience (NDR), CDBG-MIT, or CDBG)).
-Infrastructure projects that meet the definition of a Covered Project must be included in the action plan or a substantial action plan amendment.266
+Infrastructure projects that meet the definition of a Covered Project must be included in the action plan or a substantial action plan amendment.263